stefangabos/Zebra_Tooltips/README.md

  - detects the edges of the browser window and makes sure that the tooltips always stay in the viewport
  - tooltips may be shown and hidden programatically
  - tooltips can be aligned left, center or right, relative to the parent element, as well as above or below the parent element
- - uses NO IMAGES and falls back gracefully for browsers that don't support all the fancy stuff
+ - uses **NO IMAGES** and falls back gracefully for browsers that don't support all the fancy stuff
- - can be attached to any elements not just anchors
- - works in all major browsers (Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+)
+ - works in pretty much any browser - Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+

 ## Demo